TITLE 89: SOCIAL SERVICES

 J) have quality management systems that include tracking and trending of data, response times and dispositions; and

-K) maintain appropriate certification by the FCC under 47 CFR 15 and 68.
+K) maintain appropriate certification by the FCC under 47 CFR 15 and 68, if applicable.